hbredin/DomainAdversarialVoiceActivityDetection/README.md

 - 1 corresponds to a branching right after the first LSTM.
 - 2 corresponds to a branch right after the second LSTM.

-Before launching train/dev/apply, don't forget to set the variable `PYANNOTE_DATABASE_CONFIG` to where your `database.yml` file is.
+Before launching train/dev/apply, you must set the variable `PYANNOTE_DATABASE_CONFIG` to where your `database.yml` file is, so that the system knows where to find the DIHARD dataset :

 ```bash
 export PYANNOTE_DATABASE_CONFIG="{ROOT}/database.yml"